How To Write To Meditate: The Mindful Writing Method

 2. The Letter To Future Self Exercise

-The Letter to Future Self exercise is when you write a letter to your future self — six months or a year in the future.
+The Letter to Future Self exercise is when you write a letter to your future self, say, six months or a year in the future.

-• The letter should address questions about your current self, including their happiness, goals, struggles, and what brings them joy.
+• The letter should address questions about your current self, including your happiness, goals, struggles, and what brings you joy.

-• Reflect on the future self, focus on your desired goals, accomplishments, and what milestones will bring you happiness.
+• Reflect on your future self, focus on your desired goals, accomplishments, and what milestones will bring you happiness.
 This includes acknowledging past stressors that no longer hold weight.

-Hide the letter — to be revisited after a period of at least six months.
+Hide the letter.
+You would revisit it after a period of at least six months.
 It allows for personal growth and perspective on life’s changes.

-My suggestion: Make it a December last-week habit.
+My suggestion: Make it a last week of December habit.

 Put up reminders on your calendar any day during the last week of the year to write this letter to future self.